Kuechly’s possible return has Panthers excited and concerned

 But Davis, like everyone else in the Carolina locker room, has some trepidation about Kuechly’s long-term health because of recent studies focused on the effects of Chronic Traumatic Encephalopathy, or CTE, in football players who have sustained repeated concussions.

-Kuechly is one of the most well-liked players ever to step in the Panthers locker room because of his humility, team-first approach and his leadership ability — qualities that helped earn him NFL Defensive Player of the Year in 2013.
+Kuechly is one of the most well-liked players ever to step in the Panthers locker room because of his humility, team-first approach and his leadership — qualities that helped earn him NFL Defensive Player of the Year in 2013.

 “You don’t want to see anybody have any kind of head trauma,” Davis said.